-For additional Financial Aid information about the program, please visit the Student Financial Services site.
+For additional Financial Aid information about the program, please visit the Berkeley Exchange page of the Student Financial Services site.

 General policies for participating HLS students

-- Professional responsibility requirements must still be met.
-If you are planning to apply to the Berkeley Exchange Program, you should strongly consider taking a course in professional responsibility in your second year.
+- The Professional Responsibility and Experiential Learning requirements must still be met.
+If you are planning to apply to the Berkeley Exchange Program, you should strongly consider taking a course in professional responsibility and completing the required 6 experiential learning credits in your second year while at HLS.

 - The HLS Registrar must approve of the course of study to be taken at Berkeley.

 - Participation in Berkeley’s Clinical Semester Away Program is not permitted.